0xTamil/awesome-low-level/README.md

 The two often overlap.
 For example, writing an operating system kernel in C is both low-level programming and systems programming.
 However, systems programming does not always have to be low-level.
 A programmer can build system software using a language that provides more abstraction.

-> A simple way to remember it is: **low-level programming describes how close you are to the machine, while systems programming describes the kind of software you are building.**
+> **low-level programming describes how close you are to the machine, while systems programming describes the kind of software you are building.**

 - **[What is Systems Programming, Really ?](https://willcrichton.net/notes/systems-programming/):** An article explaining the difference between **systems programming** and **low-level programming**.